mayu-live/framework/haml-guide.md

-# Mayu HAML guide
+# Mayu Haml guide

-Mayu customizes HAML a little bit to make it more convenient.
+Mayu customizes Haml a little bit to make it more convenient.
 Most things should work the same.

 Fundamentally, it's all just syntactic sugar for